lucasgit2000/PROJECT.TODO-LIST/README.md

 This project was inspired by Saipos Code Challenge Job Interview Process.

 # RUNNING APPLICATIONS
 The applications were containerized to improve the experience of running them on any environment, so to see it working without installing manually its dependencies, type the command **docker-compose up --build** in the root directory of the application where it's located the `docker-compose.yaml` file.
-After that see how to set-up the data base below.

-# SETTING UP THE APPLICATION DATA-BASE
-In order to execute the application, we need to apply the prisma migrate with the following command at the root directory of backend app `npx prisma migrate deploy` and after that we need to seed the `TaskStatuses` table with the default its data, so as well as the first command you need to run `npx prisma db seed --preview-feature`.
-The applications is now ready to run!

-### TESTING APPLICATIONS:
+All the left steps are handled automatically, like data base set-up, so you don't have to worry about it.

+### RUNNING APPLICATIONS TESTS:
 - Backend:
 just run `yarn test` on cmd terminal :)